denfrost/AudioSpline/README.md

 ### How to use the Plugin
 Drag the AudioSpline Actor into the world and add as many spline points as you need.
+To add a spline point drag one of the X,Y,Z arrows while holding alt key on your keyboard.
+Alternatevely you can add a spline point anywhere on the spline by right click on it.
 ![](Documentation/Images/Gif01.gif)

 Set your Sound Cue in the Details panel.
 ![](Documentation/Images/Image05.PNG)

 Alternatevely you can create a blueprint class and do the same step above.
-This will allow you to add your unique blueprint logic to the Audio Spline
+This will allow you to add your unique blueprint logic to the Audio Spline.
 ![](Documentation/Images/Image04.PNG)